Share and Enjoy:

 The War on Truth: The Secret Battle for the American Mind

-Derrick Jensen interviews PR Watch’s John Stauber viciously attacks PR for hijacking public policy and a long list of society’s woes.
+Derrick Jensen interviews PR Watch’s John Stauber who viciously attacks PR for hijacking public policy and a long list of society’s woes.

 Three Phases of Public Relations Development